memgraph/docs/docs/import-data/csv-import-tool.md

 100,103,IS_FRIENDS_WITH
 ```

-Now, you can import the dataset using the CSV importer tool.
+Now, you can import the dataset using the CSV Import Tool.

 :::caution